-For more details of pausing and resuming batch scheduling, see Additional Verbs for the Batch Scheduler on page 196.
+For more details of pausing and resuming batch scheduling, see Additional Verbs for the Batch Scheduler.

 Killing or Failing Tasks

 There is no direct way to kill tasks in the batch processing service.
 You may be able to interrupt and close executables called by the batch processor.